shoeffner/mthesis/src/conclusion.md

 It can be concluded that for real time scenarios with modern image resolutions `EyeLike` is the better choice, as it is faster with only a small loss in performance.
-For accurate processing when time is of no critical importance, for example during offline analysis of recorded video data, Gaze's `PupilLocalization` is usually the better option.
+For accurate processing when time is of no critical importance, for example during offline analysis of recorded video data, \Gaze{}'s `PupilLocalization` is usually the better option.
 In general it should be noted, that with `PupilLocalization` and eyeLike [@Hume2012] there are two successful replications of the eye center detection approach by @Timm2011.
 Comparing the